fumitoh/modelx/doc/source/tutorial.rst

 Typical workflow
 ----------------
-modelx is a Python package, and you use it by writing a Python script importing it, as you would normally do with any other Python package.
+modelx is a Python package, and you use it by writing a Python script and importing it, as you would normally do with any other Python package.

 modelx is best suited for building complex numerical models composed of many formulas referencing each other, so when you start from scratch,